stasson/vue-mdc-adapter/components/layout-app/README.md

 </mdc-layout-app>
 ```

-Toolbar and Drawer markup goes to dedicated `slot="toolbar"` and
+Toolbar and Drawer markup goes in dedicated `slot="toolbar"` and
 `slot="drawer"` slots.
-Main content goes to default slot.
+Main content goes in the default slot.